 Post, Oregon | County: Crook | 21529 Acres

-The 72,000 acre Gutierrez Cattle Company is one of Oregon’s premiere large cattle operations.
+The 72,000 acre Gutierrez Cattle Company is one of Oregon’s premier large cattle operations.
 From the magnificent deep timber covered canyons of the North Fork of the Crooked River, to the hayfields and lakes of the Rabbit Valley, including all the big country in between, the ranch reflects the pride of ownership and the touch of a cattleman’s vision.
 The ranch not only has the feel of a large successful cattle operation, it is one and after spending just a few minutes on the ground, a visitor wants to see it all.
 Located an easy 85 miles east of the Bend/Redmond area, the ranch consists of 21,529± deeded acres, plus another 50,000 acres of Ochoco National Forest and BLM grazing permits.See More Details

 Of course history and lore are but a part of the package.
 The real picture is the ranch itself and its ability to produce quality cattle and the feed to raise them.
 Owner rated at 2,400 Animal Units with 2,300 acres of pivots and flood irrigated fields complemented by seven lakes of various sizes and 9 irrigation wells, the Gutierrez Cattle Company is hands down a powerful cattle operation.
 It has been managed for the last 23 years by quality onsite and supporting agricultural financial management and the product reflects it.